wlsf82/cv/README.md

 Some of the activities I perform at QWIC are:

 - End-to-end testing with Puppeteer and Jest
+- Component testing with Cypress
-- Code review
+- Code reviews
-- Code refacrtoring
+- Refacrtoring
 - Triaging of service desk issues
 - Continuous integration, continuous deployment, and continuous delivery
 - Development of small features using React